pouriap/Grabby/README.md

 **For installing on browsers other than Firefox see [the relevant page the in the wiki](https://github.com/pouriap/Grabby/wiki/Browser-Support)**

 ## Supported download managers
-The following download managers are currently supported.
+The following download managers are currently supported on Windows:

-Note that only newer version of these download managers were tested and older version might not work.

 - BitComet
 - Download Accelerator Plus